|IBA conservation status|

 Non-bird biodiversity: Lemurs: Varecia variegata (EN), Indri indri (EN), Propithecus diadema diadema (EN), Daubentonia madagascariensis (EN), Eulemur rubriventer (VU).
 Carnivores: Cryptoprocta ferox (VU), Eupleres goudotii (EN).
 Amphibian: Mantella aurantica (VU).
 Reptile: Boa manditra (VU).

-BirdLife International (2021) Important Bird Areas factsheet: Mantadia National Park and Analamazaotra Special Reserve.
-Downloaded from http://www.birdlife.org on 24/01/2021.
+BirdLife International (2023) Important Bird Area factsheet: Mantadia National Park and Analamazaotra Special Reserve.
+Downloaded from http://datazone.birdlife.org/site/factsheet/mantadia-national-park-and-analamazaotra-special-reserve-iba-madagascar on 01/12/2023.